humanmade/altis-security/docs/2-factor-authentication.md

 For increased security of user authentication, Platform supports the use of a second factor to authorize the login request.
 The Two Factor Authentication feature is enabled by default, though not required for all users.

-To disable the Two Factor Authentication the feature, set the `modules.security.2-factor-authentication` setting to `false`.
+To disable Two Factor Authentication, set the `modules.security.2-factor-authentication` setting to `false`.

 Second factor authentication options are Email, Time-based one-time passwords and FIDO Universal 2nd Factor (U2F).